The Geometric Anatomy of Capability Acquisition in Transformers: Methods

 \subsection{Output Token Probing}

-To test whether geometric reorganization reflects task-relevant learning, we train per-task linear probes at each checkpoint.
-For each task, we extract final-layer hidden states at answer positions (the positions where the model must predict the correct output token) and train a logistic regression classifier to predict the correct next token from the hidden state alone.
-If probe accuracy exceeds the model's behavioral accuracy, the representations encode the correct answer before the model can reliably produce it, providing direct evidence of ``hidden learning.''
+To test whether the geometric reorganization is task-relevant, we train per-task linear probes at each checkpoint.
+For each task, we extract final-layer hidden states at answer positions and train a logistic regression to predict the correct next token.
+If the probe can extract the correct answer at a checkpoint where the model cannot yet produce it, the representations contain task-relevant information before the model can act on it.

-We use 80/20 stratified train/test splits, with convergence at 500 iterations.
-Per-layer probing uses the same methodology applied to each transformer layer's output, revealing where in the network hidden learning concentrates.
-All probing is performed on the same 200-example diagnostic sets used for \rankme computation.
+We use 80/20 stratified train/test splits with convergence at 500 iterations.
+Per-layer probing applies the same method to each transformer layer's output.
+All probing uses the same 200-example diagnostic sets used for \rankme.